jharwell/sierra/docs/src/getting_started.rst

 #.
 Select which :term:`Platform` SIERRA should target (what platform it targets
    will partially define how you create your project plugin).
-See :ref:`ln-sierra-platform-plugins` for supported platforms.
+See :ref:`plugins/platform` for supported platforms.
 If your desired platform is not in the list, never fear!
-It's easy to create a new platform plugin, see :ref:`ln-sierra-tutorials-plugin-platform`.
+It's easy to create a new platform plugin, see :ref:`tutorials/plugin/platform`.

 #.
-Setup the interface between your code and SIERRA by defining a SIERRA by
+Setup the interface between your code and SIERRA by following
-   following :ref:`ln-sierra-tutorials-project-project`.
+   :ref:`tutorials/project/project`.

 #.
 Select an execution environment for SIERRA that matches your available
+   computational resources:

+   - :ref:`plugins/exec-env/hpc`

+   - :ref:`plugins/exec-env/realrobot`

-   computational resources: :ref:`ln-sierra-exec-env-hpc` or :ref:`ln-sierra-exec-env-robot`, following the appropriate setup guide.
+   and following the appropriate setup guide.
 If there is nothing suitable, never fear!
-It's easy to create a new execution environment plugin, see :ref:`ln-sierra-tutorials-plugin-exec-env`.
+It's easy to create a new execution environment plugin, see :ref:`tutorials/plugin/exec-env`.

 Usage Setup
 ===========